Donders-Institute/bidscoin/docs/workflow.rst

     the bidscoiner.

     positional arguments:
       bidsfolder        The destination folder with the (future) bids data

     optional arguments:
-      -h, --help            show this help message and exit -s SOURCEFOLDER, --sourcefolder SOURCEFOLDER
+      -h, --help        show this help message and exit -b BIDSMAP, --bidsmap BIDSMAP
-                            The source folder containing the raw data.
-If empty, it is derived from the bidsmap provenance information -b BIDSMAP, --bidsmap BIDSMAP
                         The bidsmap YAML-file with the study heuristics.
 If the bidsmap filename is relative (i.e. no "/" in the name) then it is assumed to be located in bidsfolder/code/bidscoin.
 Default: bidsmap.yaml
       -t TEMPLATE, --template TEMPLATE
                         The bidsmap template with the default heuristics (this could be provided by your institute).
 If the bidsmap filename is relative (i.e. no "/" in the name) then it is assumed to be located in bidsfolder/code/bidscoin.
                         Default: bidsmap_template.yaml
+      -d DATAFORMAT, --dataformat DATAFORMAT
+                        The format of the source data, e.g. DICOM or PAR.
+                        Default: DICOM
       -n SUBPREFIX, --subprefix SUBPREFIX
                         The prefix common for all the source subject-folders.
                         Default: 'sub-'
       -m SESPREFIX, --sesprefix SESPREFIX
                         The prefix common for all the source session-folders.
                         Default: 'ses-'

     examples:
       bidseditor /project/foo/bids